 A popular and conventional topic of pitching mechanics is "Arm Path."
 This means the path the arm takes out of the glove into pitch release.
 Do you break your hands early or late?
 Do you swing the arm up or down?
 Do you through your elbows high or low?
 Do you break your arms hard or soft?
 Does any of this even matter?

-The best way to truly understand the pitching arm of the high velocity pitcher is to compare it to the end of a whip or the arm of the catapult.
+The best way to truly understand the pitching arm of the high-velocity pitcher is to compare it to the end of a whip or the arm of the catapult.
 The arm is not the engine or the driving force.
-It is adding leverage to the movement and releasing the ball for launch.
+It is adding leverage to the movement and releases the ball for launch.
 It is a major misconception to believe that the arm is doing all of the work to generate the pitching velocity.

-To help define the job of the pitching arm in the high velocity pitcher, we must first define its major functions.
-The pitching arm serves three functions in the high velocity pitching delivery.
+To help define the job of the pitching arm in the high-velocity pitcher, we must first define its major functions.
+The pitching arm serves three functions in high-velocity pitching delivery.
 Here is a list of these functions: